pointfreeco/swift-parsing/README.md

 ## Motivation

 Parsing is a surprisingly ubiquitous problem in programming.
-We can define parsing as trying to take a more nebulous blob of data and transform it into something more well-structured.
+We can define parsing as trying to transform unstructured data into structured data.
 The Swift standard library comes with a number of parsers that we reach for every day.
 For example, there are initializers on `Int`, `Double`, and even `Bool`, that attempt to parse numbers and booleans from strings:

 ```swift
 Int("42")          // 42